What's the timetable?

 will be banned: this is not true.

-Longer term Crest Energy do not think the project will reduce the enjoyment
+Longer term Crest Energy do not think the project will reduce the enjoyment of anglers.

 During ebb and flood water the turbine area is dangerous and anchoring difficult